toreanderson/toreanderson.github.io/_posts/2015-11-02-evaluating-dhcpv6-relays.markdown

 That said, it is possible to simply configure both `eth0` and `eth1` as upstream interfaces.
 This will ensure all requests are correctly relayed regardless of which interface has the active route to the DHCPv6 server.
-That said, I'm only awarding halv a point to *Dibbler* here, both due to the clunkyness of the workaround and the constant stream of error messages it will result in.
+That said, I'm only awarding half a point to *Dibbler* here, both due to the clunkyness of the workaround and the constant stream of error messages it will result in.